Music’s my element, something I need, like air and light.

 Slowly, gently, through a close-to-home, quietly attentive year, we each created our own versions of sanctuary.
 And then sifted, sorted and fashioned them into a bower.

 Bower has been released as an album by ABC Classics.
-It premiered live at Melbourne Recital Centre, July 2021, for Musica Viva.
-It will tour Australia in 2022.
+It premiered live at Melbourne Recital Centre, July 2021, for Musica Viva, and toured Australia in 2022.